cr1st1p/FastLED/README.md

 * SparkCore
 * Arduino Zero
 * ESP8266 using the arduino board definitions from http://arduino.esp8266.com/stable/package_esp8266com_index.json - please be sure to also read https://github.com/FastLED/FastLED/wiki/ESP8266-notes for information specific to the 8266.
-* ESP8266 using Sming framework
+* ESP8266 with DMA transfers, optionally using Sming framework
 * The wino board - http://wino-board.com

 What types of platforms are we thinking about supporting in the future?
 Here's a short list:  ChipKit32, Maple, Beagleboard